-The Imitation Game | Smart storytelling for a compelling story
+The Imitation Game (Movie Review) | Smart storytelling for a compelling story

 image

 Directed by Morten Tyldum, based on Mathematician Andrew Hodges’ book Alan Turing: The Enigma, and starring Benedict Cumberbatch, Keira Knightley, Mark Strong, Matthew Goode, Charles Dance, Matthew Beard, Allen Leech & Alex Lawther.
-The Imitation Game is the biopic on Alan Mathison Turing.
+The Imitation Game is the biopic of Alan Mathison Turing.

 image

-Premise: Based on the real life story of legendary cryptanalyst Alan Turing, the film portrays the nail-biting race against time by Turing and his brilliant team of code-breakers at Britain’s top-secret Government Code and Cypher School at Bletchley Park, during the darkest days of World War II.
+Premise: Based on the real-life story of legendary cryptanalyst Alan Turing, the film portrays the nail-biting race against time by Turing and his brilliant team of code-breakers at Britain’s top-secret Government Code and Cypher School at Bletchley Park, during the darkest days of World War II.

 image

 Review: It took me a couple days after watching the film to start writing this review.
 I didn’t know why it took me so long but since I generally don’t rush these things it didn’t worry me.
-Writing a review I always try to be original, use my own words, share my own opinion, and try to make memorable with a couple of paragraphs.
+Writing a review I always try to be original, use my own words, share my own opinion, and try to make it memorable with a couple of paragraphs.
 The Imitation Game is an interesting film with a great cast and brilliant performances but I’ll get into that later.

 image